 California Penal Code 240

-At MacGregor & Collins, LLP, our assault lawyers in Orange County have assisted countless defendants in Southern California courts.
+At MacGregor & Collins, LLP, our attorneys have assisted countless violent crime defendants in Southern California courts.
 Ronald MacGregor and Randy Collins, firm partners, have decades of experience that you can take advantage of with no obligation to retain their services.
 Call (888) 250-2865 to take advantage of a confidential free consultation.

 PC 240 Defined

 According to California Penal Code 240, anyone who willfully behaves in a way that would result in force, even if the force does not occur, can be convicted of committing assault.

 The term is sometimes be used interchangeably with assault and battery, but there are important differences between the two.
 Assault and battery would require an act of force to occur, while the other does not.

 In order for prosecutors to secure a conviction for a PC 240 violation, they would need to establish the following:

 - you intentionally behaved in a way that would likely result in an act of violence or force.

 - you were aware that your actions would result in a violent or forceful act.